aisingapore/Novella/README.md

 # Acknowledgments

 This project is supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG-RP-2019-050).
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore.

+With the kind permission of NUS Libraries, the source code and sample dataset has been licensed under Apache 2.0 and made freely available for the public to access.

 # Contributing